 5.5 These Conditions will apply to any repaired or replacement Goods supplied by Arville.

 5.6 Except as provided for in this clause 5, Arville will have no liability to the Customer in respect of the Goods’ failure to comply with the Product Warranty.

 6.1 The risk in the Goods will pass to the Customer upon delivery, in accordance with clause 4.

-6.2 Title to the Goods will not pass to the Customer until Arville has received payment in full, in cash or cleared funds, of all sums due to it in respect of the Goods and all sums otherwise due or becoming due to Arville from the Customer.
+6.2 Title to the Goods will not pass to the Customer until Arville has received payment in full, in cleared funds, of all sums due to it in respect of the Goods and all sums otherwise due or becoming due to Arville from the Customer.
 Arville will be entitled to recover payment for the Goods notwithstanding that ownership of the Goods has not passed from Arville.

 6.3 Until title to the Goods has passed to the Customer, the Customer will:

 6.3.1 hold the Goods on a fiduciary basis as Arville’s bailee;

 6.3.2 store the Goods at no cost to Arville separately from all other goods held by the Customer, so that they remain readily identifiable as Arville’s property;

 6.3.3 not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;

 6.3.4 maintain the Goods in satisfactory condition and keep them insured against all risks for their full price from the date of delivery;